bourbon-vanilla/angular-book/README.md

 # To spin a container up from the created image run:
 docker run -d -p 8080:80 --name book-monkey account/book-monkey-image:latest

+# Before using docker compose you have to create a docker volume explicitly,
+# because it uses an external common volume for the elastic stack.
+docker volume create elastick-stack-volume

+# If you dont want to use a centralized docker volume for elastic stack
+# remove the option 'external: true' for the volume in the docker-compose file.

-# You can also run the container for the image using docker-compose file:
+# Afterward you can create the container for the image using docker-compose file:
 docker compose up -d

-# If due to changes in your application you want to force build you have you can do it like so:
+# If due to changes in your application you want to force build you have to do it like so:
 docker compose build

-# Afterwards you can spin up the docker compose as usual.
+# New angular application image will be created and afterwards you can spin up the docker compose as usual.
 ```

 ### Development server